meanjollies/ldap-password-notify/README.md

 * Dry runs
 * Verbosity.
 Currently, nothing is displayed in stdout, as everything gets sent to the log.
 * Allow for the configuration of the expiry attribute.
-Currently, `passwordExpirationTime` is used.
+Currently, only `passwordExpirationTime` is used.

 License
 ---